varunagarwal97/Speech-Denoising-With-RNN/README.md

 On the validation set I managed an average SNR of 10 dB, which is decent for a fairly simpler model.

 Will be uploading the dataset soon, so that you can listen and enjoy the recovered signals.
+Till then try to play around with the code.